What’s the problem?

 Uber Accident Kills Pedestrian in San Diego

-Dec.
-1, 2019 – A pedestrian died Thursday after being struck by an Uber on I-5 in San Diego near Clairemont Avenue in Bay Park, according to the California Highway Patrol.
+A pedestrian has died after being struck by an Uber on I-5 in San Diego near Clairemont Avenue in Bay Park, according to the California Highway Patrol.
 The identity of the victim has not been released, and the investigation is ongoing.

 Class Action Lawsuit Accuses Uber of Stealing Millions From Drivers